Shredded Beet Pulp: Superior Source of Fiber & Calories In Equine Diets

 Beet pulp is the fiber portion of sugar beet.
 Sugar beets, which look like large turnips, are washed, shredded like waffle fries, and then cooked to remove the sugar portion of the plant.
 What is left is a non-sugary, high fiber, highly digestible byproduct.
 The beet pulp is then dehydrated, pelleted and used as a source of high fiber for commercial feed.
 A relatively small amount gets dehydrated, but not pelleted.
 This is the shredded beet pulp that is becoming more popular with horse owners.

 Triple Crown Nutrition was the first feed company to incorporate shredded beet pulp into its formulas, outside of the racing industry, when it introduced Triple Crown Senior.
-Since then, Triple Crown expanded its product line of beet pulp-based feeds to include Complete and Growth.
-It also uses beet pulp in two pelleted feeds, Low Starch and its newest product, TLC-Total Lifetime Care.
+Since then, Triple Crown expanded its product line of beet pulp-based feeds to include Complete and Growth and the pelleted feed, Low Starch.
+It now also includes, Senior Gold and the pelleted feed, Perform Gold.